FastLSQ: Solving PDEs in One Shot via Fourier Features with Exact Analytical Derivatives: Extension Results

 \paragraph{scipy.integrate.solve\_bvp (1-D steady BVPs).} For 1-D steady BVPs (Burgers, Allen-Cahn) we use scipy's built-in adaptive collocation solver (equivalent to MATLAB's \texttt{bvp4c}).
 This method is not applicable to 2-D or higher-dimensional problems.

-\paragraph{Summary.} Across all 10 PDEs, \fastlsq is the \emph{only} method that produces valid results for every equation: the high-dimensional problems (Poisson~5D, Heat~5D) and hyperbolic space-time problems (Wave~1D, Maxwell~2D~TM) lie entirely outside the scope of conventional grid-based solvers, while the 2-D elliptic and 1-D BVP problems are solved by the respective specialised methods but at lower accuracy than \fastlsq (see the Conv.\ columns in Tables~\ref{tab:linear_results} and~\ref{tab:newton_results}).
+\paragraph{Summary.} Across all 10 PDEs, \fastlsq is the \emph{only} method that produces valid results for every equation: the high-dimensional problems (Poisson~5D, Heat~5D) and hyperbolic space-time problems (Wave~1D, Maxwell~2D~TM) lie entirely outside the scope of conventional grid-based solvers, while the 2-D elliptic and 1-D BVP problems are solved by the respective specialised methods but at lower accuracy than \fastlsq (see Table~\ref{tab:all_equations} and the Conv.\ columns in Tables~\ref{tab:linear_results} and~\ref{tab:newton_results}).
 On the 2-D nonlinear problems, scikit-fem P2 FEM achieves $\approx2.6\times10^{-6}$ at 4000~DoF while \fastlsq reaches $10^{-7}$--$10^{-9}$ at 1500 features.
 RBF Kansa diverges on the stiff Burgers problem and loses two orders of magnitude relative to \fastlsq on all 2-D nonlinear problems, confirming that the sinusoidal basis is more numerically robust than the MQ-RBF basis at equal DoF.
-The benchmark script (\texttt{examples/benchmark\_comparison.py}) reproduces all results.